Dr Debbie Osborne Interview: Life at The Alice Springs Veterinary Hospital

 After 4 years here, I bought the practice – in the same year I got married and had my first child.

-What does a day at The Alice Springs Veterinary Hospital look like?
+A Day At The Alice Springs Veterinary Hospital

 My day usually starts with my husband bringing me a cup of tea in bed.
 I try to walk to work whenever I’m not on call because it’s the only exercise I get between ski holidays (which are way too infrequent!).